phillipbarron/what-have-i-done/README.md

 ## Description

-Fetches your commits and reviews from Githum for a specified org.
+Fetches your commits and reviews from Github for a specified org.
 Outputs as HTML Can limit to a date range supplied as arguments

 ## Installation